Cambridge Speechwriters’ & Business Communicators’ Conference 2020

 - Meet fellow professionals from the Europe and the rest of the world

-Wednesday 11 April – Delegates can choose from three pre-conference training workshops
+Wednesday 1 April – Delegates can choose from several pre-conference training workshops

-Thursday 12 April – Conference takes place in the Keynes Lecture Theatre
+Thursday 2 April – Conference takes place in the Lecture Theatre

 10am – 4.30pm

-Enjoy a three-course banquet in King’s College dining hall with wine.
+Enjoy a three-course banquet in Emmanuel College dining hall with wine.

-You’ll have a chance to take part in our after-dinner speaking competition
+You will have the chance to take part in our speaking competition for the Fred Metcalf Memorial Trophy